RenataYermak/dmdev-elibrary-project/README.md

 ## **Task**

-1. Write a filter query using Querydsl and Criteria.
-Optimize them with EntityGraph.
+1. Implement DAO for all your entities
-2. Write integration tests to test these requests.
+2. Write tests for DAO
 ### **Library**

 The reader has the opportunity to develop the search and order Books in the Catalog.
 The librarian gives the Reader a